 Clause 6 is the core of identifying risks, opportunities and improvements within the ISO management standards.

-• Subclause 6.2 – Organizations need to establish relevant objectives for their management system, that are implemented, monitored, communicated and updated as appropriate.
+Subclause 6.2 – Organisations need to establish relevant objectives for their management system, that are implemented, monitored, communicated and updated as appropriate.

-• Subclause 6.3 – The organization must control changes that affect their management system by considering their potential consequences, the integrity of the management system, availability of resources and responsibilities.
+Subclause 6.3 – The organisation must control changes that affect their management system by considering their potential consequences, the integrity of the management system, availability of resources and responsibilities.

 There are variations of the requirements as stated earlier, but these are the core requirements.

 Overall, Clause 6 acts as a vital thread that runs through the entire management system, linking together various aspects of planning, support, operation, evaluation, and improvement.
-It ensures that changes within the organization are effectively planned, managed, monitored, and improved in alignment with the organization’s context, leadership commitment, and strategic objectives.
+It ensures that changes within the organisation are effectively planned, managed, monitored, and improved in alignment with the organisation’s context, leadership commitment, and strategic objectives.